 5. Comparison of interpersonal and group communication

-- including goals, functions, factors of successful communication, - the concept of emerging qualities as higher-level systems are formed
+- including goals, functions, factors of successful communication, - the concept of emerging qualities as higher-level systems are formed incl. comparison of the conventional media and the interactive SNSs, (political and economic aspects)

 6. Mass communication and Internet communication